jakebathman/tailwindcss-uk-docs/source/docs/theme.blade.md

 You'll notice that using a key of `default` in the theme configuration created the class `rounded` with no suffix.
 This is a common convention in Tailwind supported by many (although not all) of the core plugins.

-To learn more about customizing a specific core plugin, visit the documentation for that plugin.
+To learn more about customising a specific core plugin, visit the documentation for that plugin.

 For a complete reference of available theme properties and their default values, [see the default theme configuration](https://github.com/tailwindcss/tailwindcss/blob/master/stubs/defaultConfig.stub.js#L5).

 ## Customizing the default theme

 Out of the box, your project will automatically inherit the values from [the default theme configuration](https://github.com/tailwindcss/tailwindcss/blob/master/stubs/defaultConfig.stub.js#L5).
-If you would like to customize the default theme, you have a few different options depending on your goals.
+If you would like to customise the default theme, you have a few different options depending on your goals.

 ### Overriding the default theme